CanonicalLtd/maas-docs/en/manage-cli-common.md

 ```

-## Determine a node's system ID
+## Determine a node system ID

-To determine the system ID of a node based on its hostname:
+To determine the system ID of a node based on its MAAS hostname:

 ```bash
 SYSTEM_ID=$(maas $PROFILE nodes read hostname=$HOSTNAME \